JonahCoffelt/Human-AI-Interaction-Research/Literature/Specifying Protocols for Multi-AgentSystems Interaction.md

 - Degree of agent cooperation

 Agents communicate with an Agent Communication Language (ACL), which specifies message semantics of content and communication context.

+MAS need to be supported by generic distributed computer infrastructure, or set of middleware services.
+Agents need an execution environment in which they can invoke services and transport messages.
+This is provided by the agent's Information Communication Technology (ICT) environment, often called the MAS platform.

+Agents and agent platforms are often heterogeneous, presenting a major challenge.
+Thus the paper seeks to provide public and standard specifications for MAS.